jemmy512/book-notes/CS/refactoring-2.md

     5. Ensure there is a reference from the source object to the target object.
         * An existing field or method may give you the target.
 If not, see if you can easily create a method that will do so.
 Failing that, you may need to create a new field in the source object that can store the target.
 This may be a permanent change, but you can also do it temporarily until you have done enough refactoring in the broader context.
     6. Adjust accessors to use the target field.
-        * If the target is shared between source objects, consider first updating the setter to modify both target and source fields, followed by Introduce Assertion (302) to detect inconsistent updates.
+        * If the target is shared between source objects, consider first updating the setter to modify both target and source fields, followed by `Introduce Assertion` to detect inconsistent updates.
 Once you determine all is well, finish changing the accessors to use the target field.
     7. Test.
     8. Remove the source field.
     9. Test.